pawarvidya/90DaysOfDevOps/2026/day-39/day-39-cicd-concepts.md

 ### How many times can we safely deploy manually?

-There is no fixed number.But the more frequently we deploy manually, the greater the chance of human mistakes.
+There is no fixed number.
+But the more frequently we deploy manually, the greater the chance of human mistakes.
 CI/CD makes frequent deployments easier and safer by automating the process.

 ---